You do not have to be kinky or experienced to know about threesomes.

 If the threesome is happening in your house or in a hotel room booked on your card, check on your partners’ comfort levels for these venues.
 Playing host or being the orchestrator of this threesome does not make you entitled to their submission.

-If you are an individual having a threesome with two people who are already a couple, recognise that they already know each other’s sexual and emotional needs better than they understand yours.
+If you are an individual having a threesome with two people who are already a couple, recognize that they already know each other’s sexual and emotional needs better than they understand yours.

 Look for signs of respect and curiosity about your boundaries in the people you engage with, and if you feel unheard or dismissed in the chatting stage itself, consider the possibility that this couple is more interested in the experience of a threesome than they are in having sex with you.